faniabdullah/faniabdullah/README.md

 - 🌱 I’m currently learning ReactJS , Kotlin
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: You may follow me on [LinkedIn](https://www.linkedin.com/in/fani-abdullah/), [Instagram](https://www.instagram.com/fabduul/);
-- What i'm currently working on: My personal website coming soon!

 <br />

 **Languages and Tools:**